The Bolshevik Myth: Plot

-In May, Berkman learns that 45 anarchists have been imprisoned for many months, with no charges brought against them.
+In May 1920, Berkman learns that 45 anarchists have been imprisoned for many months, with no charges brought against them.
 The prisoners have begun a hunger strike to protest the conditions under which they are being held.
 Berkman tries to intercede with the Bolshevik leadership on the prisoners' behalf and ten of the anarchists are released, but the remainder are sentenced without trial to five years in prison.
 Berkman and Goldman are asked to collect material for a planned Museum of the Revolution, which gives them the opportunity to spend the remainder of 1920 traveling the countryside.
 In Ukraine they learn about Nestor Makhno and his insurrection.
 They visit a prison and labor camp in Kharkiv.

 In February 1921, strikes erupt in Petrograd when workers take to the streets demanding better food rations and more union autonomy.
 The unrest spreads to the port town of Kronstadt, where the Baltic Fleet is docked.
 The sailors of the fleet support the striking Petrograd workers; Lenin and Trotsky proclaim them guilty of mutiny and order a military response.
 Berkman and Goldman try unsuccessfully to intercede.
 In the fighting that ensues, thousands of sailors and workers are killed.
 It is becoming evident that the Bolsheviks are persecuting anarchists on ideological grounds.
 Golos Truda, an anarchist newspaper, is shut down.
 Growing numbers of anarchists are arrested.
-Bukharin denounces the anarchist movement in Russia as criminal bandits waging war against the Soviet Republic.
+Nikolai Bukharin denounces the anarchist movement in Russia as criminal bandits waging war against the Soviet Republic.

-The Bolshevik Myth ends in September 1921 with Berkman's decision to leave Russia.
+The Bolshevik Myth ends in September 1921 with Berkman's decision to leave Russia: